 Spring is the season when the temperature differences between the southern and northern part of the country are largest.
 This is also the time of year when daytime and night-time temperatures differ the most.

-Remember that the weather and temperatures can change quickly, especially in the mountains, so no matter when you are visiting, always pack good footwear and warm clothes.
+Remember that the weather and temperatures can change quickly, especially in the mountains.
+So whether summer or winter, autumn or spring – prepare yourself for the wilderness and bring good footwear and warm clothes.